camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

 ## Client Authentication

-This section defines a set of Client Authentication methods that are used by Clients to authenticate to the Authorization Server when using the Token or Backchannel Authorization Endpoint.
+This section defines the Client Authentication methods that are used by Clients to authenticate to the Authorization Server when using the Token or Backchannel Authorization Endpoint.

-These Client Authentication methods are:
+Only one authentication method is allowed:

 * **_private_key_jwt_**

-  RECOMMENDED.
+  REQUIRED.
 Clients that have registered a public key sign a JWT using that key.
-The Client authenticates in accordance with JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants [OAuth.JWT] and Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants [OAuth.Assertions].
+The Client authenticates in accordance with [JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants](https://www.rfc-editor.org/rfc/rfc7523.html#section-2.2).
 At least the Authorization Server MUST support JWS-signed Object with the RS256 algorithm.
 The JWT MUST contain the following REQUIRED Claim Values and MAY contain the following OPTIONAL Claim Values:

     * **iss**